 1. Determine If You Are Eligible To Apply For A Green Card

-Eligibility requirements will vary based on the immigrant category you are in.
-The first step is to see if you fall under one of the categories that allow you to apply for a Green Card.
+Eligibility requirements will vary depending on the immigrant category in which the alien falls.
+The first step is to determine if the applicant falls under any of the categories that allow them to apply for a Green Card.

 To do this, please review “eligibility categories” in our article “How to get a Green Card”.

 2. Either The Beneficiary Or Someone else Can File A Petition On Behalf Of The Beneficiary